 Facebook, the world’s largest social media platform, hit 50 million users in two years.

 Instagram reached the same amount in 19 months.

 Pokemon Go?
 19 days.

 You can see why people are expecting big things from AR.
-And the problem up to now isn’t that it’s a one trick pony; it’s that there hasn’t really been a suitable way to explore this new platform.
+And the problem up until now isn’t that it’s a one-trick pony—it’s that there hasn’t really been a suitable way to explore this new platform.
 Pokemon Go was great as a novelty and a demonstration of what’s possible, but in terms of everyday use, it gets tiresome having to hold up and look through a tiny window every time you want to see your augmented Squirtle.

 Over the past few years, brands have been racing to develop the right hardware for the job.
 And so despite the current restriction of our tech, the AR world — or mirrorworld, as Kevin Kelly calls it — has been expanding and evolving in parallel to our world of physical things.

 It was only a matter of time until we could properly interact with it.
 And now, in 2019, it seems the race to be the first to release smart AR glasses (that actually work and look good) is coming to an end, and the mirrorworld and our world are at last coming together.